 And adding the second unit, or any other AiMesh router for that matter, to the mesh hosted by an RT-AX92U proved to be a bit problematic.
 I had to try a couple of times.
 The lesson I learned is:

 - If you get a 2-pack and set up both units as a wireless mesh system from scratch, you'll likely have no problem.
-You'll note that in this case, the 5GHz-2 Wi-Fi 6 band automatically works as the dedicated backhaul.
-Asus does this making a separate SSID for this band and hides it from clients.
-More on this here.
+You'll note that the 5GHz-2 Wi-Fi 6 band automatically works as the dedicated backhaul in this case.

 The RT-AX92U's 2.4GHz band delivered the same performance as that of most routers.
 There was nothing of note here.

 I tested a 2-pack RT-AX92U as a mesh via a wireless setup.
-In this case, from the clients' perspective, it was no longer a Wi-Fi 6 system, but only a 2×2 Wi-Fi 5.
+Again, from the clients' perspective, it was no longer a Wi-Fi 6 system but only a 2x2 Wi-Fi 5.

-The router unit of the system had the sustained real-world speed about the same as any other 2×2 Wi-Fi 5 router, averaging about 606 Mbps at close range and some 413 Mbps at long range.
+In this case, the system's router unit's real-world speed sustained at about the same as any other 2x2 Wi-Fi 5 router, averaging about 610 Mbps at close range and some 415 Mbps at long range.

-The satellite (note) unit, which I placed 40 feet (12 m) from the router, however, topped the chart, registering more than 560 Mbps at the close range and some 500 Mbps at the long-range.
+However, the satellite (node) unit, which I placed 40 feet (12 m) from the router, topped the chart, registering more than 560 Mbps (close range) and some 500 Mbps (long range.)

-It’s safe to say; the 4×4 Wi-Fi 6 dedicated backhaul plays an essential role in RT-AX92U’s mesh performance.
-Generally, you can expect mostly full speed of the system's 2×2 Wi-Fi front-haul, which caps at 867 Mbps on papers.
+Clearly, the fast Wi-Fi 6 backhaul band played a big role in the RT-AX92U satellite's stellar speed.
+That said, generally, you can expect the RT-AX92U to deliver the full speed of the system's 2x2 Wi-Fi front-haul, which caps at 867 Mbps on paper.

 Good range, excellent add-on AiMesh node

-As for coverage, a single RT-AX92U router had about the same range as the Netgear RAX40 in my testing, which was not the best I’ve seen but wasn’t too sappy, either.
-With the two-unit combined, you can expect to cover some 4000 ft² (372 m²), but your mileage will vary depending on the layout of your home and the type of walls.
+With the two-unit combined, you can expect to cover some 4000 ft² (372 m²), or possibly more, but your mileage will vary depending on the layout of your home and the type of walls.

 By the way, I also tried the two RT-AX92U units as add-on nodes to my GT-AX11000 router, using wired backhaul, and they have been working quite well.